SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/00-lesson-introduction.md

 **2. Common Design Patterns**

 - **Factory Pattern**
-   - based on class creation
+   - Based on class creation
 - **Decorator Pattern**
-   - focused on dynamically adding functionality to existing classes
+   - Focused on dynamically adding functionality to existing classes
 - **Observer Pattern**
-   - used when we have classes that need constant updates on the state of another class
+   - Used when we have classes that need constant updates on the state of another class

 [/slide]